 What is the Cause of Poor Digestion

 There are actually more stress receptors in the gut than there are in the brain.

 95% of the serotonin in the body is manufactured and stored in the gut(5).
-Other stress receptors like dopamine and nor epinephrine (adrenaline) are also abundant in the gut making the gut the first responder for stress(5).
-The gut has it’s very own nervous system called the Enteric Nervous System (ENS) which is totally independent of the Central Nervous System (CNS).
-When the ENS (your gut) feels stress, it manufactures stress fighting hormones, then stores these hormones and delivers the appropriate stress response to the heart, brain, CNS and any other system that needs to respond.
+Other stress receptors like dopamine and norepinephrine (adrenaline) are also abundant in the gut making the gut the first responder to stress(5).
+The gut has its very own nervous system called the Enteric Nervous System (ENS) which is totally independent of the Central Nervous System (CNS).
+When the ENS (your gut) feels stress, it manufactures stress-fighting hormones, then stores these hormones and delivers the appropriate stress response to the heart, brain, CNS and any other system that needs to respond.
 The message the gut delivers is the one that controls your state of mind.

 I am sure this does not come as a surprise since it’s common to feel stress, nervousness, anxiety and butterflies in the gut.
 Yup, the gut is where we first learn to suck it up as kids, deal with adversity and emotional trauma and cope with an unfriendly world.